Education in Nicaragua

 Education in Nicaragua is free for all Nicaraguans.
 Elementary education is free and compulsory although this is not strictly enforced.
 Many children are not able to attend if their families need to have them work.
 Communities on the Atlantic Coast have access to education in both Spanish and the languages of the native indigenous tribes that live in the more rural areas of Nicaragua.
 Higher education has financial, organic and administrative autonomy, according to the law.
 Freedom of subjects is recognized.
 The school year runs from February through November.

 The Human Rights Measurement Initiative (HRMI) finds that Nicaragua is fulfilling only 73.7% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Nicaragua's income level, the nation is achieving 92.3% of what should be possible based on its resources (income) for primary education but only 55.1% for secondary education.
+Nicaragua also has the lowest literacy rate in Central America with only 82.6% of the population age 15 and over literate.

 The higher education system

-The oldest institution of higher education in Nicaragua is the Universidad Nacional Autonoma de Nicaragua, which was founded in 1812, which dates back to the Spanish colonial period.
-Nicaragua became a part of the Central American Federation in 1821 and declared its independence from Spain.
-It left the Federation in 1838 for full independence.
+The oldest institution of higher education in Nicaragua is the Universidad Nacional Autonoma de Nicaragua, which was founded in 1812, dating back to the Spanish colonial period.

-There are many commercial schools and eight universities throughout the country.
 Between 2002 and 2003, a total of 100,363 Nicaraguan students attended universities and other institutions of higher learning.
 The National Council of Universities is the body responsible for strategic planning in Nicaragua.

 Admission to higher education is on the basis of the Bachillerato, the leading secondary school qualification.
 Students are also subject to an entrance examination.
 The Licenciado, the main undergraduate degree, is a four- or five-year course of study.
 A professional title may be awarded depending on the subject.
 Following the Licenciado, the first postgraduate degree is the Maestria, which lasts two years and culminates with the submission of a thesis.

 Institutions of higher learning can offer two- or three-year courses in technical and vocational education.
 The main qualification studied for is the Tecnico Superior.

 There are over 30 public universities and over 75 private institutions.